tomkark/SOT_ViT/readme.md

 * `Attention = SOT(Q, K.T)`
 <b>76.76%</b>

+### <u>Overfitting</u>
+The level of overfitting seems to be similiar in both cases but we believe there's room for further analysis.
+In the trainTest notebook the difference of accuracy between train and test time can be seen.

 ### <u>Testing SOT With Different Regularization Coefficients</u>
 We have ran a test to see whether different regularization coefficients achieved
 worse/better results and whether we can beat our previous results.